 \section{Benjamini-Schramm Convergence}

-Our goal in this section is to state the following theorem, which follows from \cite{abert2014kesten} and \cite{abert2016measurable}. \begin{thm} Let $\F$ be a family of $\left(q+1\right)$-regular graphs with the number of vertices growing to infinity.
-The following are equivalent, and if they hold we say that the sequence of graphs Benjamini-Schramm converges to the $\left(q+1\right)$-regular tree: \end{thm}
+Our goal in this section is to state the following theorem, which follows from \cite{abert2014kesten} and \cite{abert2016measurable}. \begin{theorem} Let $\F$ be a family of $\left(q+1\right)$-regular graphs with the number of vertices growing to infinity.
+The following are equivalent, and if they hold we say that the sequence of graphs Benjamini-Schramm converges to the $\left(q+1\right)$-regular tree: \end{theorem}

 \begin{enumerate} \item For every $k>0$, as $n\to\infty$

 \item For every $k>0$

 \item For every $\epsilon>0$,